Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Introduction

 At a glance, this work delivers the following contributions:

-1) We propose a universal architecture, Expression Prompt Collaboration Transformer (EPCFormer), for R-VOS and A-VOS.
-EPCFormer leverages audio and text as prompts to effectively segment the referred objects in videos, thus having high localization accuracy and exceptional convenience.
+1) We propose an Expression Prompt Collaboration Transformer (EPCFormer) for R-VOS and A-VOS tasks.
+EPCFormer leverages audio and text as prompts to effectively segment the referred objects in the video, achieving high-precision localization and exceptional interaction flexibility.

-2) We propose an expression alignment mechanism that promises effective semantic-level contrastive learning between audio and text features and narrows the gap when processing these two modalities.
+2) We propose an Expression Alignment (EA) mechanism that enables effective semantic-level contrastive learning between audio and text features and narrows the gap when processing these two modalities.

-3) We propose an EVA module, including an EVI and ATC, to empower the model to handle interactions between features from text or audio cues and video, either independently or jointly, and establish complementary connections between audio and text features.
+3) We propose an Expression-Visual Attention (EVA) module to handle interactions between audio or text cues and video independently or jointly and make connections between audio and text features that work effectively together.

-The subsequent sections of this paper are organized as follows: Sec.~\ref{sec:related_work} provides a brief overview of related work.
-The proposed methods are described in detail in Sec.~\ref{sec:method}.
-Experimental results are presented and discussed in Sec.~\ref{sec:experiments}, followed by the conclusion in Sec.~\ref{sec:conclusion}.
+The subsequent sections of this paper are organized as follows: Section~\ref{sec:related-work} provides a brief overview of related work.
+The proposed methods are described in detail in Section~\ref{sec:method}.
+Experimental results are presented and discussed in Section~\ref{sec:experiments}, followed by the conclusion in Section~\ref{sec:conclusion}.